-The Center for the Advancement of Teaching and Learning is coordinating a wide range of professional development activities to support faculty teaching remotely.
+The Center for the Advancement of Teaching and Learning is coordinating a wide range of professional development activities for faculty.
 Stipends are available for professional development related to improving distance education.
-Apply for a stipend by June 1.
+Apply for a stipend by September 1.

 Special note for OLC Workshop attendees.
 Some sessions may introduce you to the latest/greatest software to accomplish a particular task.
 Before dashing off to purchase a new tool, be sure to check this list of software that is available to SOU faculty and staff, then contact your Computing Coordinator for information about obtaining a tool that is not currently available to us.
 The CATL staff are always happy to talk tech tools and would be happy to discuss alternatives with you — we may be able to identify an alternative that we already have on hand.

 eT/LT—Enhancing Teaching and Learning with Technology (Starts June 14, July 12 or August 9)

 eT/LT (Enhancing Teaching and Learning with Technology) offers the opportunity to fine-tune your Moodle skills and apply best practices in blended learning to your courses.
 This series of two four-week sessions starts on June 14 and a second round will begin on July 12.
 You can choose to participate in one or both parts.
 The series features an optional one-hour Zoom session each week.
 You can earn badges for your efforts!

 (Note: If you participated in 2020, you are welcome to join us again this summer.
 If you did not submit a stipend request for the full amount of this workshop last summer, you may request the difference for participating this summer.
 Check with Hart if you're unsure of your stipend status.)

 Part I: Key Connections in Blended Learning — Start Dates: June 14 and July 12

 - Key Connections in Blended Learning — Overview of Best Practices

 - Student to Instructor Connections — Effective Feedback: Assignments, Rubrics and Gradebook